knexator/blog/_time_genres/spicy-undo.md

 ### [So broken](https://coreymartin.itch.io/sobroken) by Corey Martin

 Very enjoyable puzzle game that takes standard sokoban and transforms it by making the player immune to undo.
 Levels are manageable and well-designed.
-The addition of a 'Redo' button gives the player a lot of power, once they learn to think about to not overwrite key moves.
+The addition of a 'Redo' button gives the player a lot of power, once they learn to not overwrite key moves.
 Highly recommended.

 ![So broken](https://img.itch.zone/aW1hZ2UvOTU4MDcvNDUyNDY0LnBuZw==/original/M3HSAv.png){: .mx-auto.d-block :}